nixieslesmana/TQ2CPT-Trading-Agent/README.md

 # TQ2CPT-Trading-Agent
+Experimental code for the paper:

-Deep Reinforcement Learning Trading with CPT Actor and Truncated Quantile Critics
+"Deep Reinforcement Learning Trading with CPT Actor and Truncated Quantile Critics"

 # Citations